ludlovian/sqlite/README.md

 Calls a single arbitrary SQL statement.
 Best to avoid.

+### .autoCommit

+Sets a regular bouncer period to auto-commit transactions.
+Any `update` will start a transaction, which will commit `ms` milliseconds later.
+Subsequent updates can be made, with the datbaase committing periodically.

 ### transaction(function)

 Calls the specified function inside a sync transaction, coping with